 Famous Spaniards: Spain is the birthplace of artists Salvador, Dali Francisco Goya, Diego Velazquez, and Pablo Picasso, opera singers Placido Domingo and Jose Carreras, architect Antoni Gaudi, Formula 1 World Champion Fernando Alonso, pop singers Julio Iglesias and Enrique Iglesias, actors Antonio Banderas and Penelope Cruz, flamenco-pop act The Gypsy Kings, film director Pedro Almodovar, rally driver Carlos Sainz, poet and playwright Federico Garcia Lorca, author Miguel de Cervantes, historical leader El Cid, golfers Sergio Garcia and Seve Ballesteros, cyclist Miguel Indurain and tennis players Rafa Nadal, Carlos Moya, David Ferrer, Juan Carlos Ferrero and Arantxa Sánchez Vicario.

-What else is Spain famous for?
+What Else Is Spain Famous For?
 Spain invented paella and sangria (though the Spanish don't drink Sangria as much as people believe) and is home to the Camino de Santiago.
 Christopher Columbus, though probably not Spanish (no-one's quite sure), was funded by the Spanish monarchy.

 Despite the beret being associated with France, the Basques in north-east Spain invented the beret.
 The Spanish also eat a lot of snails.
 Only the French eat frogs' legs, though!
-Read more about the Basque Country.

 Spain has one of the most diverse ecosystems in Europe.
 The region of Almeria in the south-east resembles a desert in places, while the north-west in winter can expect rain 20 days out of every month.
-Read more about Weather in Spain.

 Spain has more land covered by vineyards than any other country in the world.
 However, due to the arid soil, the actual grape yield is lower than in other countries.
-See more Spanish Wine Facts.

-At the same time, Morocco claims sovereignty over the Spanish enclaves of Ceuta, Melilla in north Africa and the islands of Vélez, Alhucemas, Chafarinas, and Perejil.
+At the same time, Morocco claims sovereignty over the Spanish enclaves of Ceuta, Melilla in North Africa and the islands of Vélez, Alhucemas, Chafarinas, and Perejil.
 The Spanish attempt to reconcile the difference between Gibraltar and these territories in a generally confused manner.

 Portugal claims sovereignty over Olivenza, a town on the border between Spain and Portugal.